Brave New Work: AI and Tech in the Hands of Artists

 Kevin Davis, Director, Amazon Alexa AI

-Forest Stearns, Artist In Residence, Google Quantum Lab
+Forest Stearns, Artist in Residence, Google Quantum Lab

 4:00-6:00pm Terrace, Museum of Contemporary Art SB